Measurement of the branching fractions of the $B^+ \to \eta \ell^+ \nu_{\ell} $ and $B^+ \to \eta^{\prime} \ell^+ \nu_{\ell} $ decays with signal-side only reconstruction in the full $q^2$ range: Event selection and background suppression

-The only missing particle of the signal decay is the neutrino, which is indirectly reconstructed with a technique~\cite{Aubert} using the known c.m.\ state of the event.
-Assuming all other particles in the event were detected, the difference between the sum of their momenta and that of the initial state, i.e., the missing momentum, $p_{\mathrm{miss}}$, corresponds to the neutrino.
-When summing up all remaining particles in the event, the requirements are loosened to $|dr| < 1.5 \;\mathrm{cm}$ and $|dz| < 10 \;\mathrm{cm}$.
-The invariant mass of the neutrino reconstructed in this way should be consistent with zero.
-Therefore, events with $|m_{\mathrm{miss}}^2| > 7\;\mathrm{GeV^2}/c^4$ are rejected.
-To compensate for the detector having better momentum resolution than the energy one, the neutrino energy in subsequent calculations is adjusted constraining $|E_{\nu_{\ell}}| = |\vec{p}_{\nu_{\ell}}|c$.\\
+All final state particles of the signal decay chain have been measured except for the neutrino.
+Instead of a direct measurement, it is indirectly reconstructed with a technique~\cite{Aubert} using the known c.m.\ state of the event.
+Assuming all other particles in the event were detected, the difference between the sum of their 4-momenta and that of the initial state corresponds to the neutrino 4-momentum.
+This difference is called the missing momentum, $p_{\mathrm{miss}}$, and is defined as